drew-neely/FloBoard/readme.md

                                                   Purpose of Floboard

-         This application is made for the purpose of assisting people with fine motor control disorders and those experiencing symptoms often associated with movement disorders and head injuries that include hand tremors and dexterity issues.
+         Floboard is made for the purpose of assisting people with fine motor control disorders and those experiencing symptoms often associated with movement disorders and head injuries that include hand tremors and dexterity issues.
 The intention was to enable those with various disorders and diseases such as but not limited to multiple sclerosis, hyperthyroidism, Parkinson's disease, and rheumatoid arthritis with the ability